 Safe Home is a 365 day a year program designed to make planning a safe ride home before a night out a habit.
 The program’s mission is to take the next step in responsible consumption efforts and to ensure that no one goes out to socialize without a plan for a safe ride home.
 With ride services and apps like Lyft and Uber, getting a ride has never been easier.

-Major Brands will offer reminders of the importance of planning your ride home throughout the year with Safe Home Squad special events in Missouri bars and restaurants and free ride homes on Thanksgiving and New Year’s Eves.
+Major Brands will offer reminders of the importance of planning your ride home with Safe Home Squad special events in Missouri bars and restaurants and free ride homes throughout the year.